-The course registration must be submitted online at least five (5) to seven (7) business days before the program is offered and advertised.
+online at least five (5) to seven (7) business days before the program is offered and hour, the minimum number of credits that can be awarded is 1 LU Hour.

-Course Length and Awarding Credits

-If a course is more than one hour in length, additional credit should be given in 0.25-hou increments (Example: A 1 hour, 15 minute course = 1.25 LU Hours).
+Course Length and Awarding Credits additional credit should be given in 0.25-h. increments (Example: A 1 hour, 15 minute course = 1.25 LU Hours).